 - 2.1.
-Our role as the Local Planning Authority is to ensure planning process, rules and policies are followed properly, for example, to make sure new developments are of a high quality and in keeping with the local surroundings.
+Our role as the Local Planning Authority is to ensure planning process, rules and policies are followed properly.
 It is also very important that the policies we create and the planning decisions we make take into account the views of local communities. - 2.2.
 New development has a long-lasting impact on its surroundings, so it is important that people have a chance to influence proposals.
 We therefore engage with local communities (residents, councillors, businesses, organisations and stakeholders) across the district, by using a range of different methods and channels.
 We want to give everyone an opportunity to have their voice heard.
-To do that, we aim to follow the consultation principles developed by central government alongside our Vale of White
+To do that, we aim to follow the consultation principles developed by central government alongside our Vale of White Horse Public Engagement Charter 2016-2020, which commits us to the following points:

-1 Section 18 of the Planning and Compulsory Purchase Act 2004 (as amended) requires Local Planning Authorities to produce a Statement of Community Involvement.
+&lt;sup>1 Section 18 of the Planning and Compulsory Purchase Act 2004 (as amended) requires Local Planning Authorities to produce a Statement of Community Involvement.